 They ran to hug her, shout of 'Cupcake' filled the room, and her heart swelled with joy.
 But she couldn't shake the feeling that something was missing.
 Ignoring the problem, she kept going.
 Smiling at everyone, hugging people.
 It wasn't until after she left that she realized she hadn't been called Cupcake in over five months.

 It felt good to be called Cupcake, but it also startled her.
 She had heard nothing but her birth name for five months, the other name was slightly odd.
 She pushed the thought away, again.
-She couldn't wait to go to the show the following week and see her people everyone again.
+She couldn't wait to go to the show the following week and see

 She felt out of place sitting in the audience and not backstage.